exercism/v3/languages/go/exercises/concept/booleans/.docs/instructions.md

 ## 1. Check if a fast attack can be made

 Define the `CanFastAttack()` function that takes a boolean value that indicates if the knight is awake.
-This method returns `true` if a fast attack can be made based on the state of the knight.
+This function returns `true` if a fast attack can be made based on the state of the knight.
 Otherwise, returns `false`:

 ```go
 const knightIsAwake = true;